Campus Mall Aerial

 What is a Professional Licensure Program?

-A professional licensure program is an academic program that is intended to (or advertised to) satisfy educational prerequisites for a State-issued professional license, certification, or other credential offered by a third party, that is required for employment in an occupation.
+A professional licensure program is an academic program that is intended to (or advertised to) satisfy educational prerequisites for a State-issued professional license, certification, or other credential offered by a third party, which is required for employment in an occupation.
 (See the Professional Licensure Table for a list of qualifying programs.)

 Professional Licensure Disclosures: